 Chamois were first introduced in 1907 at Aoraki/Mt Cook – a gift from Emperor Franz Josef of Austria.
 They are now found throughout the Southern Alps.

-Tahr, which are native to the Himalayas, were first brought in by the government in 1904 for sport, especially for tourists.
-Like chamois they were first released at Aoraki/Mt Cook.
-They are found mainly in the central Southern Alps.
+Tahr (also spelled thar), which are native to the Himalayas, were first brought in by the government in 1904 for sport, especially for tourists.
+Like chamois, they were first released at Aoraki/Mt Cook.
+Tahr are found mainly in the central Southern Alps.

 Moose were liberated in the Hokitika River valley in 1900, and in Dusky Sound in 1907.
 The Dusky Sound population became established, and a few were shot.
-They have probably become extinct in New Zealand, although there is some evidence of a few surviving in Fiordland.
-They probably could not compete with red deer.
+They have probably become extinct in New Zealand, although a few may survive in Fiordland.
+Moose probably could not compete with red deer.

 Pigs were first introduced to New Zealand by the French explorer Jean François Marie de Surville in 1769, but the fate of the early pigs is not known.

 Captain James Cook gifted pigs to Māori in the 1770s.
 The animals bred, and some escaped to form wild populations – which is why feral pigs in New Zealand are sometimes called ‘Captain Cookers’.

 Feral pigs were well established by 1840, and were the first introduced animals to be hunted for sport.
 They are found in both the North and South islands and the Chatham Islands.

 Goats, wallabies, rabbits and hares

 The goat is not considered a game animal, but some hunters target them.
 Wild sheep (known as ‘woollies’) are also sometimes hunted.